nobabas/MTRN4231/README.md

 - System faults (including failed detections, improper placement, or communication delays) occurred significantly less than the allocated threshold.
 - This indicates that the system is stable and capable of extended autonomous operation without frequent human intervention.

-* Cycle time: Less than 5 minutes per sample
+* Cycle time: Less than 1 minute per sample
 - The average cycle time per sampling point consistently remained below the 5-minute target.
 - The combination of efficient path planning on the UR5e, rapid detection from the vision system, and the optimized custom end effector contributed to meeting this requirement.
 - This demonstrates that the system is suitable for large farms where high-throughput sampling is required.